tvlgiao/bc-addons-docs/docs/sell-by-pack.md

 **Basic Settings:**

-- `customFieldName = 'Pack'`: Input the custom field name which has custom field value is quantity step.
-For example, custom field is `Pack` and value = `10` to sell the product every 10 pcs.
+- `stepCustomFieldName = 'Step'`: Input the custom field name which has custom field value is quantity step.
+For example, custom field is `Step` and value = `10` to sell the product every 10 pcs.

 **Advanced Settings for custom themes:**